Giwayume/godot-svg/README.md

 It is **HIGHLY RECOMMENDED** to use this plugin with the GLES3 renderer, as GLES2 does not support many of the functions used to render SVG on the GPU (dFdx/dFdy/fwidth is used for anti-aliasing).

+## Alpha Testing Caveats

+This software is in early development.

+1. **If your SVG has self-intersecting paths, you may see visual bugs.
+There is a lot of code written to solve this scenario, but it is still being worked on and there are many W3C test suite examples where it is known to not work.**

+2. **You may run into a problem where loading certain SVG files causes Godot to freeze, due to the path solver getting stuck in an infinite loop.
+To prevent this, don't use SVGs with self-intersecting paths or thin strokes.**

+3. **Check the support table at the bottom before reporting bugs.**

 ## Installation

 Copy the `addons/godot-svg` folder in this repository into your Godot project.
 Make sure the folder sits exactly at the path `res://addons/godot-svg`.
 If you put it somewhere else, some things like icons may break.